 The plot of In Unclear Circumstances is about corrupt activities of the officials at a construction combine and the murder of a specialist who opposed them.
 Farhad Yusifov, the director, had an interesting approach to the story.
 The film begins with documentary shots in the style of criminal reporting (impression of shootings at the scene and the observation of a criminal interrogation).
 One of the gang members, who murdered someone during the robbery, is interrogated by the investigator at a scene in Yevlakh.
 The camera sometimes focuses on the investigator Mammadov in the background.
 The director declares the intentions of the story in the preface – the movie will be about the murder committed in unclear circumstances.
 In law, “a murder committed in unclear circumstances” means a murder without any witness.
 The director’s rhythmic pacing is dominant in his narrative technique: the scene in which crime investigators Mammadov and Alakbarov investigate various people is accompanied by fragmentary montage aesthetics (the kind of montage in which the chronology of actions is disturbed) and each detail plays an important role in the drama of the narrative.

-Both movies are similar not only in terms of their theme, but also their shared narrative technique, which is a generally accepted method in contemporary world cinematography.
+Both movies are similar not only in terms of their theme, but also their shared narrative technique, which is a generally accepted method in contemporary world of cinema.
 In particular, the shooting technique and visual means of expression used in In Unclear Circumstances were new in Azerbaijani cinema: sudden, fractured, and sharp montage transitions from a hand-held camera (in which the camera shakes), imitating documentary films, were filmed with sharp camera panoramas (these methods increase the internal dynamics of a story, give a sense of tension to audience, and create an effect as if things on the screen are happening here and now).
 The camera was both a secret observer and an investigator.
 It was a secret observer because the camera appeared randomly as if it were secretly watching the incident.
 It was an investigator because it used appropriate close-ups and angles in order to reveal the essence of the situation and life experience within the characters.
 The majority of the movie consists of talking heads; the places are mostly closed and limited.
 Nevertheless, from beginning to end, a dynamic documentary shooting style and genuine drama save the movie from monotony and being a regular broadcast.
 Tactics that are inherent to the detective genre (such as deliberately distorting the audience’s attention and focusing on another person) are used.
 Although both in Mirgasimov’s and Yusifov’s movies justice is served, in general, the problem remains unresolved.
 In one of the final scenes of In Unclear Circumstances, a pessimistic opinion such as “the criminals were captured, but their new ones will replace them” is expressed.
 The final scene ends with a shot from the next crime scene.

 Another film I would like to discuss is Rasim Ojagov’s Someone Else’s Life (Özgə ömür, 1987), a psychological drama based on a screenplay by Rustam Ibrahimbeyov.
 The movie is distinguished with its in-depth look into the tragedy of a prestigious rector of one of the universities, who is experiencing cognitive dissonance.
 The director covers the old man’s whole life in a day, emphasizing his personal crisis as a chain of different episodes (household, work, love, family).
 The roots of the inevitable dual life of the main character and the process of his alienation are not sought in his existential problem, but in the poor structure of the Soviet society.